blakejrobinson/sdcp/README.md

 });
 ```

 Note that you need to use the correct SDCPPrinter type for the respective protocol version. `V3.0.0` and above should use the websocket (`SDCPPrinterWS`) class.
-Below `V3.0.0` should use the USB (`SDCPPrinterUDB`) class.
+Below `V3.0.0` should use the USB (`SDCPPrinterUDB` or `SDCPPrinterMQTT`) classes.

 Note that functionality is not yet parallel between the two protocols.
 Some functions may fail with the error **Not implemented**.